Quick Summary

 NHS Scotland employs around 170,000 people — more than any other employer in the country.
 If you're one of them, your pension is one of the most valuable parts of your package.
 But the rules work differently in Scotland than in England, and at Scottish tax rates the numbers are different too.

 Quick Answer: NHS Scotland staff pay into the NHS Superannuation Scheme (Scotland), administered by SPPA.
-Contributions range from 5.2% to 14.7% depending on salary, and are deducted before tax — giving full relief at your Scottish marginal rate (up to 48%).
-A Band 6 nurse earning £40,000 pays around 9.8% (£3,920/year), costing only about £2,273 after Scottish tax relief.
-Normal Pension Age is 68 for current accruals.
+Scotland uses its own 9-tier contribution structure ranging from 5.7% to 12.7% — different from the English NHS scheme.
+Contributions are deducted before tax, giving full relief at your Scottish marginal rate (up to 48%).
+A Band 6 nurse earning £47,955 (2026/27 midpoint) pays 10.5% (£5,035/year), costing around £2,920 after 42% Higher rate relief.
+Normal Pension Age is linked to State Pension Age — currently 67 for most members, rising to 68 from 2044.
 The scheme builds a guaranteed income for life as a 1/54th career-average pension.
 Use our Take-Home Pay Calculator with the NHS Band dropdown for your exact figures.

 The three NHS Scotland pension schemes